Maketsuki/practice-mono/README.md

 ## LOG

+09.02.2025

+First version of the GuessTheNumber.
+Next validation and randomization must be added.

 08.02.2025

-Setting up GuessTheName game in C.
+Setting up GuessTheNumber game in C.

 07.02.2025